howonlee/mertonon/essays/estimates.md

 Again, if you want some more details and information about Mertonon, contact us directly at [howon@mertonon.com](mailto:howon@mertonon.com) or browse the other docs [here](https://github.com/howonlee/mertonon/tree/master/docs).
 Here are docs for [setting up Mertonon](https://github.com/howonlee/mertonon/blob/master/docs/setup.md) and here are docs for [using Mertonon](https://github.com/howonlee/mertonon/blob/master/docs/usage.md).

-Thanks to JB, HW, and FH along with the other 219 peeps for reading and comments.
+Thanks to FH along with the other 219 peeps, and JB, for reading and comments.